Corporate Legal

 3. Develop and deliver training for the College Community in relation to the RWLE Policy and the Sexual Violence Policy;

-4. Receive Complaints as set out in this Procedure Guide;
+4. Receive Complaints as set out in these Procedures;

 5. Conduct an Initial Review of Complaints received and direct concerns of Bullying or other forms of conduct or communication that do not support a Respectful Workplace or Learning Environment to the Appropriate Administrator and/or a member of Human Resources Services;